ghazal-naderi/platform-11/README.md

 # platform
 ## introduction
-This repository contains the reusable components for the Consulting Kubernetes-based platform, see [11FSConsulting/infra](https://github.com/11fsconsulting/infra) for our 'golden' baseline configuration from which new Platforms can be created.
+This repository contains the reusable components for the Consulting Kubernetes-based platform, see [11FSConsulting/infra](https://github.com/11fsconsulting/infra) for our 'golden' baseline configuration from which new Platforms can be created and [docs/references.md](docs/references.md) for a list of technologies we use and links to their documentation.

 ![Application, Platform, Infrastructure](docs/api.png)